 Green tripe is not only a good source of digestive enzymes; it also has loads of good bacteria.

-Cheese, kefir or yogurt can also be included in your dog's meals.
+You can also add kefir or yogurt in your dog's meals.
 These food products also have good bacteria.
 But, be reminded that sugar and artificial flavorings is not recommended for your four-legged friend.
 So, you should only give them plain yogurt or kefir.

 This article entitled "The Latest Research on Probiotic Supplements" may offer more important details about giving probiotics to your dogs.